ecgan/gdnt-interview/README.md

 My solution for GDNT interview.

-\* Note: GDNT is a random string that I used to represent the company.
+Note: GDNT is a random string that I used to represent the company.
+The interview process happened in May 2025.
+All the code in this repository are done without any use of AI as requested by the company.
+This repository is meant for learning and documentation purposes.

 ## How to run